JoeBwonKenobi/NYCRestarauntInspections/README.md

 # **Project Description:**

- Find Trends and patterns and use machine learning to make predictions of which restaurants will have a secondary inspection and for what violations.
+- Find Trends and patterns and use machine learning to make predictions of which restaurants will have a secondary inspection and for what violations.
+- Use the 'future' inspections in the dataset to predict when a vist or secondary visit wil occur.

 # **Data Source:**